franchsli/whatsapp_clone_django/README.md

     - **IMPORTANT** Make it so when you send a message to the server, it stores in the db.
     - **MUST DO** Make it so the messages data get stored in the localstorage once the API get called so the next time  tries to load the messages from local storage, reducing the API calls.
+    - **IMPORTANT** Make it so when the user clicked a chat, send a message to the server and the server recognizes it as a reconnect, then disconnect from the default group and connect to the new group with the sent name in the javascript.
     - Custom the clase User to have phonenumber and a list of chats.
     - Make it so when you create an account, you need to put your phonenumber.
     - Make phonenumber blank=False.